BreakingIdeas/nippy/ReadMe.md

 ## Importing the NippyPay SDK
 1. Open your Android project in Android Studio.
-2. Copy the `nippypay-sdk.aar` file to the `libs` directory in your project.
+2. Copy the `nippy-test.aar` file to the `libs` directory in your project.
 3. In your project's `build.gradle` file, add the following lines: groovy repositories {